-WiFi Not Working on iPhone?
-How to Fix
+Why WiFi Not Working on iPhone?

 First, let’s try and rule out the most common root causes for iPhone WiFi not working.

-Common Root Cause 1: Modem is OFF
+Reason 1: Modem is OFF

 We know this sounds really silly.
 But make sure your modem is switched ON first.
 There have been cases where people have contacted Apple Support about WiFi on iPhone not working, only to realize that their modem was switched OFF.

-Common Root Cause 2: You are out of WiFi range
+Reason 2: You are out of WiFi range

 This sounds silly again.
 But this is also a common reason why your iPhone may not be able to connect to WiFi.
 Make sure your WiFi signal is strong and your iPhone is well within router’s range.
 If you are within WiFi range, you will see the name of your WiFi in Settings > WiFi.
 Tap the name of your WiFi network to join this network.
 When prompted enter your WiFi password.
 Once you’re connected, a blue tick mark appears beside your network name.

-Common Root Cause 3: Router not connected to Modem
+Reason 3: Cable not connected to Modem